smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 A borrower should repay the loan back in batches in specified time intervals.
 He can do so by sending this transaction.
 The amount of lending token that should be paid back in the current batch will be sent from the borrower into the escrow.
 If all batches are paid, the loan will be SETTLED.

-TODO: I think the ‘batches skipped’ should be reset after a payment got made, so the borrower can get a time extension again for one of the following batches instead of the loan going to default directly.
-Or does a borrower may only skip one single batch during the whole loan time?

 Registry:receivePayment